 A vulnerability in the Control and Provisioning of Wireless Access Points (CAPWAP) protocol component of Cisco Wireless LAN Controller (WLC) Software could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition.
 The vulnerability is due to improper input validation on fields within CAPWAP Discovery Request packets by the affected device.
 An attacker could exploit this vulnerability by sending malicious CAPWAP Discovery Request packets to the Cisco WLC Software.
 A successful exploit could allow the attacker to cause the Cisco WLC Software to disconnect associated access points (APs).
 While the APs disconnect and reconnect, service will be unavailable for a brief period of time, resulting in a DoS condition.

-A vulnerability in the crypto engine of the Cisco Integrated Services Module for VPN (ISM-VPN) running Cisco IOS Software could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition on an affected device.
-The vulnerability is due to insufficient handling of VPN traffic by the affected device.
-An attacker could exploit this vulnerability by sending crafted VPN traffic to an affected device.
-A successful exploit could allow the attacker to cause the affected device to hang or crash, resulting in a DoS condition.
-Cisco Bug IDs: CSCvd39267.
+A vulnerability in the remote access VPN feature of Cisco Adaptive Security Appliance (ASA) Software and Cisco Firepower Threat Defense (FTD) Software could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition on an affected device.
+This vulnerability is due to improper handling of HTTPS requests.
+An attacker could exploit this vulnerability by sending crafted HTTPS requests to an affected system.
+A successful exploit could allow the attacker to cause resource exhaustion, resulting in a DoS condition.